vajlex/R_with_QGIS/instructions/r_qgis_windows.md

 ### setup options

-1. Install the software listed above
+1. Install the software:  R, RStudio, QGIS

 2. Open RStudio to verify that the R installation is working